stoolio/css-animation-chainer/README.md

 * `skewY`
 * `skew`

-These 'official' properties don't require units (and will always use `px` or `deg`).
+`transform` properties don't require units (and will always use `px` or `deg`).
 There arguments should be passed in as an array, for instance:

 `translate: [15, 15]`